Atlanta Construction Zone Injury Lawyers Helping Victims of Car and Truck Accidents

 Who may be liable for safety violations

-When a car crash occurs at or near a Georgia construction site, the first task is to determine who had authority to do the construction work.
+When a car accident occurs at or near an Atlanta or Savannah, Georgia construction site, the first task is to determine who had authority to do the construction work.
 The defendants in a construction zone case will be those responsible for the work and any companies hired by the primary parties who were negligent.
 Possible defendants include:

 - The state of Georgia, the county where the work was done, or the local township